hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-intro.md

     </tbody>
 </table>

+note:
+Let's put the graph data into a table.

 ---

 <!-- .slide: data-background="img/background/problem-encountered.jpg" data-background-color="black" data-background-opacity="0.5" --->

-## But first!
+## Don't forget!

 <blockquote class="explanation">
-    Let's include some new products!
+    Include some new products!
 </blockquote>

 <https://www.pexels.com/photo/man-in-black-shirt-and-gray-denim-pants-sitting-on-gray-padded-bench-1134204> <!-- .element: class="attribution" -->

 note:
-Yeah, one problem though.
-We haven't included *any* new products.
-This 'first prediction' is based entirely on existing products.
+And we shouldn't forget to include a few new products.
-But a lot can happen in ten years!
+Because a lot can happen in ten years!
 What if a brand-new, feature-packed version control system appears and takes the market by storm?

+In the rest of this talk I'll add two newer version control systems to this table: Fossil and Pijul.